unrealxinfinity/SDLE/README.md

 SDLE Second Assignment of group T03G16.

-Details are in the docs folder.
+Details are in the doc folder.

 Group members: